New FDA Labeling Suggests Stopping bisphosphonates after 3 to 5 years in low risk patients

 not been determined.
 All patients on bisphosphonate therapy

-agency’s own analysis concluded that there was no clear benefit or evidence of harm in women
+own analysis concluded that there was no clear benefit or evidence of harm in women who continued

-who continued bisphosphonate therapy after five years, nor was there a “clear and
+bisphosphonate therapy after five years, nor was there a “clear and consistent”

-patients that are at low risk for fractures, meaning those that are younger and without a history
+that are at low risk for fractures, meaning those that are younger and without a history of fracture

-of fracture and a bone mineral density (BMD) near normal range, may be good candidates for
+and a bone mineral density (BMD) near normal range, may be good candidates for bisphosphonate

-bisphosphonate therapy lasting for 3-5 years.
-On the other
+therapy lasting for 3-5 years.
+On the other hand, patients at

 range, may benefit from continued bisphosphonate therapy.2